Python

 • Type stubs that provide hints or type annotations for functions, methods, and variables in your Python modules or libraries have to be installed manually before performing a scan.

-• If your project has a pyproject.toml file that includes tools.pyright section, it overrides Endor Labs settings for pyright and may result in incorrect call graph results.
+• If your project has a pyproject.toml file that includes tools.pyright section, it overrides Endor Labs settings for Pyright and may result in incorrect call graph results.
 You will need to remove the tools.pyright section from the pyproject.toml file.

 Troubleshoot errors